-Welcome to the official blog of a new political party.
+Welcome to the official website of Justice for men & boys (and the women who love them) – J4MB.
 We’re planning to change the face of British politics.

 Men collectively pay 72% of the state’s income tax revenues, while women collectively pay only 28% and receive disproportionately far more from the state in return.
-Men pay a total of £64 billion more income tax annually than women, yet they’re increasingly ignored and disadvantaged by the state they largely finance.
+Men pay a total of £64 billion more income tax annually than women, yet they’re assaulted by the state they largely finance.

 We’re receiving support from women who are mothers of boys, and see them increasingly disadvantaged by the education system.

 We’re receiving support from women who love their male partners, fathers, brothers, male friends and acquaintances, and who deplore the assaults on those men’s interests.

 The family court system fails to ensure fathers enjoy reasonable access to their children following family breakdowns.
 Denial of access is emotional abuse of children, fathers, grandparents and others.
 One of our candidates at the 2015 general election will be Ray Barry, leader of the campaign group Real Fathers for Justice.
 He supports parents in custody battles through Court Without a Lawyer.
 He says: